eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 Your character may have one or more **flaws**.
 A **flaw** is an **ability** that you do not use to accomplish something, but instead the GM uses to hinder you from accomplishing something, or invokes to force you to act a certain way.

-**Flaws** maybe psychological weaknesses such as "Alcoholic" or "Heroin Addict", or physical weaknesses such as "One-Eye," "Wheelchair-Bound" or "Asthmatic."
-A **flaw** might also be a moral philosophy such as "Code Against Killing," "Pacifist," or "Radical Candor" that limit your behavior in some way.
-A **flaw** also might be a relationship such as a "Frail Aunt," "Single Dad," or "Blackmailed".
+**Flaws** may be psychological weaknesses such as "Alcoholic" or "Heroin Addict," or physical weaknesses such as "One-Eye," "Wheelchair-Bound" or "Asthmatic."
+A **flaw** might also be a moral philosophy such as "Code Against Killing," "Pacifist," or "Radical Candor" that limits your behavior in some way.
+A **flaw** also might be a relationship such as a "Frail Aunt," "Single Dad" or "Blackmailed."

 Many **flaws** describe attributes that can be viewed positively.
 By making it a **flaw** and not an **ability** you are inviting your GM to use it to make your life more difficult, not easier.